luc-github/ESP3D/README.md

 Current release listed here: https://github.com/luc-github/ESP8266/wiki

-Master may not work unless you use the latest code of https://github.com/esp8266/arduino (https://github.com/esp8266/Arduino#using-git-version-) due to delay between PR integration in staging/stable versions
+Master is using 2.0.0 of https://github.com/esp8266/arduino
+use http://arduino.esp8266.com/versions/2.0.0/package_esp8266com_index.json in arduino 1.6.5 IDE preferences

 If you use an ESP with 512K flash like ESP01 please go here : https://github.com/luc-github/ESP8266/tree/ESP-512K-64KSPIFFS, it is dedicated to low memory device.
 If you use an ESP with more than 512K flash please use master.